felixjung/blog-headless/README.md

 ![Sequence diagram depicting the list posts operation on the API.](docs/content-fetch.svg)

-The project structure follows Vercel's of keeping serverless request handlers in `api` folder at the project root and defining routes and route params in the file names.
+The project structure follows Vercel's recommendation of keeping serverless request handlers in an `api` folder at the project root and defining routes and route params in the file names.

 ```